GOP attacks Dems’ $1.9T COVID-19 relief bill from all angles

 WASHINGTON (AP) — Republicans are attacking the Democrats’ $1.9 trillion COVID-19 relief package as too costly, economically damaging and overtly partisan, an all-angles attempt to derail new President Joe Biden’s top priority as it starts moving through a Congress his party controls only narrowly.

-Five House committees worked Wednesday on their pieces of sweeping legislation that would send $1,400 payments to some Americans.
-It would also provide hundreds of billions for state and local governments and to boost vaccination efforts, raisetax credits for children and increase unemployment benefits.
+Four House committees worked Thursday on their pieces of sweeping legislation that would send $1,400 payments to many Americans.
+It would also provide hundreds of billions for state and local governments and to boost vaccination efforts, raise tax credits for children and increase unemployment benefits.
 Democratic leaders hope for House passage later this month, with Senate approval and a bill on Biden’s desk by mid-March.

 “This is the moment,” said Ways and Means Committee Chairman Richard Neal, D-Mass., citing the pandemic’s human and economic toll.

-As committees worked, Republicans launched amendments spotlighting what they see as the legislation’s soft spots.
-Their themes were clear: Democrats are overspending, hurting workers and employers’ job markets, opening doors to fraud and rewarding political allies — allegations that Democrats dismiss as ludicrous.
+As committees worked, Republicans proposed amendments spotlighting what they see as the legislation’s soft spots.
+Their themes were clear: Democrats are overspending, hurting workers and employers’ job markets, being too generous to some immigrants, inviting fraud and rewarding political allies — allegations that Democrats dismiss as ludicrous.

 The proposals signaled that Biden’s plan faces solid Republican opposition in a House and Senate where Democrats have few votes to spare, while forcing Democrats to take positions that could tee up GOP campaign ads for the 2022 elections.

-Others would put strings on emergency funds to help schools reopen safely, requiring that schools offer in-person classes or give the money to parents for education savings accounts if they remain closed.
-Still others would have made sure assistance for renters, homeowners and the airline industry didn’t extend long after the pandemic ends, and divided $26 billion for urban transportation systems between cities and rural areas, which many Republicans represent.
+Other GOP proposals would put strings on emergency funds to help schools reopen safely, requiring that schools offer in-person classes or give the money to parents for education savings accounts if they remain closed.
+Still others would make sure assistance for renters, homeowners and the airline industry didn’t extend long after the pandemic ends, and divide $26 billion for urban transportation systems between cities and rural areas, which many Republicans represent.

 Biden campaigned on reuniting a country riven by President Donald Trump’s divisive four years.
 He met two weeks ago with 10 GOP senators to discuss the COVID-19 plan in a session that seemed cordial but has produced no visible movement.